Below are a list of the questions that our Carer Support staff and volunteers get asked most frequently.

 What Care Agencies are out there across Essex?

 There are a number of Care agencies around the county.
-A directory of those can be found on the Living Well Essex website www.livingwellessex.org
+A directory of those can be found on the Homecare in Essex Care Sourcer website.

 What is Attendance Allowance?